Crimson King: Literature

 The Crimson King is introduced in the Stephen King novel Insomnia, where he is depicted as a powerful and mysterious entity that forces others to do his bidding.
 He seeks to kill a child named Patrick Danville who is prophesied to aid in bringing the King down; he is defeated during a confrontation with that novel's protagonist, Ralph Roberts.

 He makes his next appearance at the end of Black House, where he is revealed to be responsible for the events of that novel and is seen to have been weakened by the actions of protagonist Jack Sawyer and his allies.

 In the Dark Tower novels, the King is revealed to be behind the destruction of the beams that hold up the Dark Tower, which holds reality and all of the universes together.
-He is also master of the series' main villain, Randall Flagg.
+He is also master of the series' main villain, Walter O'Dim/Padick.
 He is shown to have gone insane and his intentions are not quite clear beyond that he wishes to destroy the Tower and possibly rule the darkness that would follow.
 He rules from the lands of Discordia and, as his insanity worsens, he kills nearly everyone in his employ and even himself.
 He thus becomes undead and possibly immune to protagonist Roland Deschain's guns.
 He reaches the tower before Roland, but is trapped on a balcony on one of its lower levels.
 When Roland finally meets the King at the climax of the final Dark Tower novel, he appears as an old man with a white beard and blood-red eyes who throws "sneetches" from his imprisonment in the Tower.
 As previously predicted, Roland and Patrick Danville bring about the Crimson King's downfall.
 Patrick captures the King's image with his supernatural artistic abilities, using a mixture of Roland's blood and a rose's petals to finish the drawing; then he erases the King from existence, forever banishing him to some other world, or to the todash space between the worlds.
 Only his red eyes remain, trapped eternally on the balcony of the Tower.